onwuvic/MyDiary/README.md

 * Users can view all entries to their diary.
 * Users can view the contents of a diary entry.
 * Users can add or modify an entry.
-* Users can archive an entry.
-* Users can trash an entry.
 * Users can delete a trash entry.

 ### UI Components